 EME 752 Teaching Grammar and Punctuation P-8 (3) (I II).
 Review, practice and reflect on research-based instructional approaches to instruction and develop instructional plans to improve elementary and middle grades students' use of standard written and oral English.
+Credit will not be awarded to students who have credit for EME 552.

 EME 786 Teaching of Health in P-8.
 (3) A. Prerequisites: admission to teacher education and major in school health.
 Developmentally appropriate curriculum, materials, and methods for the health P-8 program.
-Minimum of twenty field/clinical hours
+Minimum of twenty field/clinical hours.